 The goal of a good social media strategy isn’t only to respond to problems, it’s also to promote your brand.
 We know the old saying that all PR is good PR, but after seeing how social faux pas can demolish a brand’s credibility, you’d probably prefer to keep the conversation positive if at all possible.
 Adding context to the rest of your analysis by gauging brand sentiment can reveal specific pain points for your contact center and inform actions to ultimately improve customer satisfaction.

 Seek Continuous Improvement

-No contact center will ever be perfect.
+No contact center will ever be perfect when it comes to Social Customer Service Performance.
 There will be social media crises, disgruntled customers and mistakes made by your team.
 These things are all but inevitable.
 However, constantly improving upon your contact center’s performance can help to curb some of the negative effects of those mishaps.
 HelpSocial’s Unified Reporting functionality can make the process of gathering and analyzing data, as well as creating actionable solutions, easy and customizable.
 No matter how lofty your company’s customer service goals, breaking them down and measuring improvement will help make those goals attainable.